Faith-Based Addiction Recovery

 Aftercare

-Aftercare is the name of the programs and support groups that recovering addicts may participate in after completing their initial rehab program.
+Aftercare refers to the programs and support groups that recovering addicts may participate in after completing their initial rehab program.
 Patients may continue individual counseling, work with a 12-step program, or join local support groups centered around addiction recovery.

 Faith-based aftercare might include gathering with other recovering addicts for prayer groups, religious studies, outreach programs, and more.
 Your local church, mosque, temple, or religious community may offer special programs for recovering addicts.